rdmtc/node-red-contrib-ccu/README.md

 [Homematic](https://github.com/hobbyquaker/awesome-homematic) is a series of smart home automation hardware from the manufacturer [eQ-3](http://www.eq-3.de/), popular especially in Germany.

-The Nodes are using both RPC and ReGaHSS remote script, HmIP as well as "classic" BidCos and also the CUxD.
+The Nodes are using both RPC and ReGaHSS remote script, can be used with HmIP as well as with "classic" BidCos and also the CUxD.
 It's possible to connect to multiple CCUs.

 Some example flows can be found in the [wiki](wiki) (German language).